pennybelle/dman/README.md

    - Just add your Discord URL in `.config.ini`
    - Mod names and timestamps are stored in `mod_timestamps.json` (don't touch this file).
 - You still need to manually add the **@modname;@modnametwo** to the `workshop=""` setting in `.config.ini`
-   - I've done this because you might need to load them in a specific order, or remove one for testing without having to redownload it again.
+   - I've made this a manual process because certain mods need to be loaded in a specific order.
 - **.workshop.cfg** tells the script which MODS need to be downloaded.
 It does NOT add them to `workshop=""`.
 You do that yourself!

 ## Auto Restarts and Updates